 - The mod_rewrite Apache module

-If you are talking to a pre-sales representative of any hosting comapny, you should ask them which version of PHP & mySQL they are using.
+If you are talking to a pre-sales representative of any hosting company, you should ask them which version of PHP & MySQL they are using.
 Anything lower that what is listed here should be avoided.

 5. Bandwidth and Storage

 Unlimited hosting doesn’t really mean “unlimited”.
 Do you think anything in this universe can ever really be “unlimited”?

 Still, many web hosts offer unlimited resources.
 This means that they’re so far out of the reach of most websites, the word “unlimited” is relatively appropriate.

 In general, go for hosting which offers maximum resources regarding storage and bandwidth.

 One thing that you need to keep in mind is that many web-hosting companies charge extra once you have exceeded the amount of allocated resources.
 This is OK in some cases, but not OK in most cases.
 I have had a bad experience with WPEngine hosting & you should avoid them if you are building a high-traffic WordPress site.

 Tip: If you are creating a new WordPress site & your traffic is going to be low for the first few months, you can host on budget hosting such as In Motion Hosting or Bluehost.
 Later on, you can move to a high-end web host such as SiteGround or Kinsta.